 Even if you’re rocking the au naturel look more often than not, you’ll still want to sort through your makeup bag for empties, products that are nearing their expiration, or those that no longer serve you.
 After you toss the excess and keep just your go-tos on hand, getting glam will feel a bit more breezy.

 If you have some extra time, consider going through your medicine cabinet, too.
 Make sure you’re stocked up on your daily faves, but don’t forget to replenish things like Band-Aids, razors, and feminine products—you’ll thank yourself later.

 Your Nightstand Drawer

 It doesn’t matter if you have the best of intentions on move-in day—over time, the inside of your nightstand will likely turn into a junk drawer of sorts.
 Take a few minutes to clear it out and part with or put away anything that may be out of place.
 Then, dedicate the space to just the essentials, such as your favorite CBD oil, an eye mask, a lip balm or two, and that extra phone charger or set of earphones.

 Repeat the cleanout process every few months, as crumpled receipts and loose coins will likely make their way back eventually.

 Your Jewelry Box

 We’ve saved perhaps the most challenging spot for last.
-Cleaning out the fridge is never a fun time, but it’s extra essential these days, as many of us are eating nearly every meal at home.
-Even the most hesitant cooks have been spending more time in the kitchen and are more stocked than usual as a result.
+Cleaning out the fridge is never a fun time, but it’s extra essential these days, as many of us are eating at home more often.
+Even the most hesitant cooks have been spending more time in the kitchen and are more stocked up than usual as a result.

 Take 10 or 15 minutes and examine each shelf and drawer at a time, checking for moldy fruit, condiments that have gone bad, and other items that belong in the trash, such as that pasta sauce you opened last month or leftovers that have remained untouched for a week.